RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 config:
   extensions: # The following extensions will be created for each .in that's generated
     ans: ../solutions/accepted/sol.py
-    png: asy.py ../visualizers/vis.asy -f png -o - # Note that directly calling a shell executable is not allowed
+    png: ../visualizers/asy.py # Note that directly calling a shell executable is not allowed

 # Following test cases will be created in the `sample` directory.
 sample: